- What is cybersecurity?

 In the short space of about two decades, cyber insurance has gone from a mostly abstract idea considered a necessity by very few organizations to an exploding business insurance segment.
 It has become something nearly every business leader thinks about, and many have purchased it.

 As the rate and severity of cyberattacks rapidly increase, a tsunami of vulnerabilities inundates security teams, and 100 percent cybersecurity is impossible.
-No organization is immune from ransomware, malware, DDoS attacks, and a host of other cyber threats.
+No organization is immune to ransomware, malware, DDoS attacks, and a host of other cyber threats.

 Organizations can accept the risk of financial loss from a cyberattack, avoid risky endeavors, adhere to recommended cyber hygiene procedures, and apply security control measures.
 Still, some risk remains.